lyslim/accounts-douban/README.md

       );
     ```

-5. `Meteor add accounts-douban`, this will essentially install both `accounts-douban` and `douban` packages.
+5. `meteor add theycallmek:accounts-douban`, this will essentially install both `accounts-douban` and `douban` packages.

 6. Play with function `loginWithDouban` in client code, e.g.
     ```javascript